UTZbox/LetsGO/README.md

 Advanced Remote CUE Controller for QLAB®, GO-Button® and Ableton© Live®

 // Introduction:
-This Project let you easy build an USB Cue Controller, with integrated Audio and MIDI-Interface for using with QLAB®, GO-Button® and Ableton© Live®.
+This Project let you easy build an USB Cue Controller, with integrated Audio-Interface for using with QLAB®, GO-Button® and Ableton© Live®.
 No driver are needed to work.
 Just Plug n Play.
-The Functionality goes up to USB-MIDI and Keyboard Cue Control, Wireless-Remote, USB-Audio and MIDI-Interface!
+The Functionality goes up to USB-MIDI and Keyboard Cue Control, USB-Audio-Interface plus Wireless Remote Control!
 (Similar to Devies Like Audio-Ape or AirTurn, but with more functions integrated)

 LetsGO is a professional developed and testet device, which is used all day in different by Theaters and Artist.

 // What can the LetsGO do?
-It can control the Software via 4 Push-buttons and different Mode Switch.
+It can control the Software via 4 Push-buttons and different Mode Switchs.
 It has a Serial Midi Output, to control a Backup-Player or other Devices.
 It has a built in Stereo Audio Output with Line Level, running on 44.1kHz.
-It has a built in USB-MIDI Interface.

 So you get an All in One Solution especially when using GO-Button with iPad or iPhone.

-The Push-Buttons are for GO, SSTOP, Select previous Cue, Select next Cue.
+The Push-Buttons are mainly used for GO, STOP, Select previous Cue, Select next Cue.
-To have some flexibility, there are different Mode buttons that switch the USB-Midi and Keyboard Commands and the Hardware Midi Output Commands.
+To have some flexibility ther are Mode Switch, that you can also control KeyNote, PowerPoint or other Application directly.

-The Controller using the Teensy Platform from Paul Stoffregen by PJRC, because it is very flexible and has a lot of functions ready.
+The Controller using the Teensy Platform from Paul Stoffregen by PJRC.

-I programmed it to act as USB Keyboard, Audio and even Midi-Interface.
+Thats why no Driver for OSX or iOS is needed. :)

-The Main Focus was to have a fast, save, reliable and easy to use Controller.
+The Main Focus on the development was to have a fast, save, reliable and easy to use Controller.
-My tests showed up, that the connection of a USB-Keyboard is the fastet way for executing the Cues.
+My tests showed up, that using USB-Keyboard commands, is the fastet way for executing the Cues.
 (Midi and OSC have always more latency)
-The positive Side-effect is, that no Driver for OSX or iOS is needed. :)

-The Schematics is developed, that you can easily add a Wireless Remote.

 If you use an iPad (GO-Button), you are limited with USB connections.
 Thats why I added an Audio Interface using the Teensy Audio-Shield.
 Yes there are sure better Audio IC``s or Boards, but it has an acceptable quality.
 (Please refer to Limitations)

 To see if the Device is running or doing something, two Outputs for LEDs are programmed.
 One for Power Up (RUN) and one for executing a Cue (TRANSMIT)

 So in the the End you will get a professional developed tested device, but you can build it by our selves and save a lot of money.
 And you can even adjust it to your special needs.

 // Functions:
 The Basic Version "LetsGo_1.3" act as HID USB-Keyboard as well as USB- MIDI Device.